 [00:25:42] Dr. George: And in addition to that kind of dovetails with this is Vanessa lives with a chronic illness.
 And so as a result of her chronic illness, she has days where she has extreme fatigue and she has, she said severe pain.
-And this has been ongoing throughout our marriage and As a physician I’ve understood where this comes from sometimes.
+And this has been ongoing throughout our marriage and as a physician I’ve understood where this comes from sometimes.
 Was it frustrating coming home from the office and things that were going to be done weren’t done?
-It was a frustrating.
-Yeah, but I also knew that she didn’t choose to feel this way.
-So I a step in a decision in love to understand and take more consciously when I would get home in doing things and same thing on the weekend.
-So if you don’t have that kind of an attitude, especially.
-In, in somebody who who has really bad days, you’re it’s really gonna cause communication issues.
+It was frustrating, yeah, but I also knew that she didn’t choose to feel this way.
+So I make a step in a decision in love to understand and take more consciously when I would get home in doing things and same thing on the weekend.
+So if you don’t have that kind of an attitude, especially in somebody who has really bad days, you’re, it’s really going to cause communication issues.

-[00:26:46] I could take it had I not understood.
-I could have been resentful about that, but definitely who chooses to be that way, not peop people don’t.
-And so I it is just drawn us closer, especially on those bad days, because there’s this understanding and there’s this willingness to say, okay, I can only give 30% to our relationship today, but that 30% is my hundred percent.
-Cause that’s all I can give.
-So you’re going to have to take, and it’s understood not stated, you’re going to have to take that 70% and that will be your hundred percent.
+[00:26:46] I could take it, had I not understood, I could have been resentful about that, but definitely who chooses to be that way?
+No, people don’t.
+And so I, it has just drawn us closer, especially on those bad days because there’s this understanding and there’s this willingness to say, okay, I can only give 30% to our relationship today, but that 30% is my hundred percent, ‘cause that’s all I can give.
+So you’re going to have to take– and it’s understood, not stated.
+You’re going to have to take that 70% and that will be your hundred percent.
 Is that going to happen all the time?
-No, it it’s gonna, it’s gonna be different for each of us at different times.
-And because as long as you know that in there, this willingness to understand it during those times, again, it, it makes you stronger.
+No, it it’s going to.
+It’s going to be different for each of us at different times.
+And because as long as you know that and there this willingness to understand it during those times, again, it makes you stronger.
 It connects you deeper.

-[00:27:55] Dr. JB: And so far during our conversation, we’ve been putting it in the context of the male being the position and the female not being in healthcare and not being a physician.
-So what have you guys seen when the roles are reversed, when the female is the physician and the male is maybe stay at home dad or when there’s two physicians?
+[00:27:55] Dr. JB: And so far during our conversation, we’ve been putting it in the context of the male being the physician and the female not being in healthcare and not being a physician.
+So what have you guys seen when the roles are reversed, when the female is the physician and the male is maybe stay-at-home dad or when there’s two physicians?

-[00:28:21] Dr. George: Um, What, what I would say, and, and I apologize for putting it in that, in those words prior, I believe me we, our clients there’s, we’ve had two physician marriages and the wife who’s the physician and the the other spouse is is, is doing another job.
-So, in a case like that we would say, okay, in the problem is that The, the husband, despite the fact that the the wife who’s a physician, has what she has to deal with at work.
-There’s still this expectation that when she gets home, she’s gonna pick off, pick up where she left off from work, she’s still gonna cook dinner.
+[00:28:21] Dr. George: What, what I would say, and I apologize for putting it in that, in those words prior, I believe me, our clients there’s, we’ve had two physician marriages and the wife who’s the physician and the other spouse is doing another job.
+So, in a case like that we would say– okay, and the problem is that the husband, despite the fact that the wife who’s a physician has what she has to deal with at work, there’s still this expectation that when she gets home, she’s going to pick off, pick up where she left off from work, she’s still going to cook dinner.
 She’s going to be the one who’s going to be picking up the kids.
 She’s going to be the one that’s goes to the store.
-She’s going to be the one that still is gonna do all this stuff, which at one time stereotypically was okay, you’re the husband, you have this job.
+She’s going to be the one that still is going to do all this stuff, which at one time stereotypically was okay, you’re the husband, you have this job.
 You’re the wife, you have this job.
-Well, That’s still, unfortunately, we still see that, w which shouldn’t happen, but especially in a situation like that happens.
-And so when they come what I’m going to do is say, okay what, what do you see the problem is?
-And I’ll be talking to the husband, she’s the– you don’t have a problem with the fact that, not only is she doing everything that she’s doing and then she’s coming home and doing what you expect for her to do and she’s getting likely has been getting burned out at work, but now she’s getting burned out at home.
-Right.
+Well, that’s still, unfortunately, we still see that, which shouldn’t happen, but especially in a situation like that happens.
+And so when they come, what I’m going to do is say, okay what, what do you see the problem is?
+And I’ll be talking to the husband, she’s the– you don’t have a problem with the fact that, not only is she doing everything that she’s doing and then she’s coming home and doing what you expect for her to do and she’s getting likely has been getting burned out at work, but now she’s getting burned out at home, right?
 How fair do you think that is?

-[00:31:03] Dr. George: And I’ve seen a lot of resentment from, from women women physicians because if you, if the decision is made to have children, who’s going to have the, who’s going to have to deal with that.
+[00:31:03] Dr. George: And I’ve seen a lot of resentment from, from women physicians because if you, if the decision is made to have children, who’s going to have the, who’s going to have to deal with that?
 Yes.
 She is.
 She’s going to be, she’s going to be pregnant.
 She’s going to be working up to a certain point and she’s going to go through labor.
 She’s going to go through all of that.
-She’s and then she’s going to come home and probably we’ll have some time off for job.
-And it varies according to each physician what their, what they want or what they’re allowed to have in if the husband with whatever he does is not like Vanessa said, if there’s not been this division of labor and he’s not willing to pitch in step in and help, then her resentment a lot.
-It gets a lot more intense.
+She’s, and then she’s going to come home and probably will have some time off her job.
+And it varies according to each physician what their, what they want or what they’re allowed to have, and if the husband with whatever he does is not, like Vanessa said, if there’s not been this division of labor and he’s not willing to pitch in step in and help, then her resentment it gets a lot more intense.

-[00:32:03] And then talking about dual physician household, it’s Again, we still have the he’s, he’s a physician, she’s a physician, but if there’s going to be the wanting to have kids and there’s an ability to have kids and, or adopt or what or surrogate or whatever you have, you may be, there is still going to be the the wife physician who’s going to have to deal with the majority of this.
-And if there isn’t this division of labor, And what’s really important with that division of labor, do you there’s you have to have a discussion.
-Are you, do you think that I’m doing enough?
+[00:32:03] And then talking about dual physician household, it’s again, we still have the he’s a physician, she’s a physician, but if there’s going to be the wanting to have kids and there’s an ability to have kids or adopt or what or surrogate or whatever you have, you may be, there is still going to be the wife physician who’s going to have to deal with the majority of this.
+And if there isn’t this division of labor, and what’s really important with that division of labor, there’s, you have to have a discussion.
+Are you– do you think that I’m doing enough?
 Do you think I’m being fair?
 Do you think I’m being understanding?
 Am I, am I contributing equally to this relationship?
 And if you don’t have that, then resentment is huge.
 And we see it time and time again.

 [00:33:03] Vanessa: I think what’s important also to talk about is because we also do pre-marital coaching and that is getting some of these concepts and topics ironed out before you get married, because if you wait until after you get married, it’s just so much harder.
 It’s so much harder.